Here there be many a trope, in the great wide world of Ice and Fire.A Song of Ice and Fire

 and A Dance with Dragons

 but told chronologically rather than by splitting locations and characters as in the books, and all other seasons roughly corresponding to a single novel.
-It has received a very positive response, being renewed for a second season days after the season 1 premiere and subsequently granted a third season after the season two premiere.
+It has received a very positive response, both by fans of the books and newcomers, being renewed for a second season days after the season 1 premiere and subsequently granted a third season after the season two premiere.
 Martin has been very supportive of the project, even writing some of the episodes (which are generally considered excellent; this is hardly surprising, given not only did he write the books but that he started off many years ago as a screenwriter) and has given Weiss and Benioff the outlines for The Winds of Winter

 As the page for the novels is already considerable and ever growing, please enter the tropes found only in the live action series and video game on their own pages.